tiago-volta/HackUDC-2025/README.md

 </details>
 <!-- ABOUT THE PROJECT -->
 About The Project
-This app was developed to participate in the BubsByte 23/24 Hackathon and consists of an AI-powered psychological chatbot designed to support users by providing mental health guidance through personalized interactions and support! 🌍
+This app was developed to participate in the HackUdc 24/25 Hackathon and consists of an AI-powered psychological chatbot designed to support users by providing mental health guidance through personalized interactions and support! 🌍
 Key Features

 💭 AI-Powered Chat Support: Engage in meaningful conversations with our intelligent chatbot